- As of 10th April 2021, 1 US dollar is worth Rs. 74.73.

 What does it mean by ‘falling rupee’?

-Impact of falling rupee on Indian economy:-
+Impact of falling rupee on Indian economy:

 - Traders will prefer to export goods rather than selling them in domestic markets.
 This will increase the prices in domestic markets.
 Along with that as imports are costlier, imported goods will become expensive.
 As a result of this entire process, inflation occurs.
-When inflation is too high, sales will be dropped affecting country’s economy.
+When inflation is too high, sales will be dropped affecting the country’s economy.

 What is your opinion on this topic?
-Join in the Group Discussion by adding your views in the comment section below.
+Join the Group Discussion by adding your views in the comment section below.
 Subscribe to our blog to read answers to trending GD topics.

 Copyright @ Group Discussion Ideas.